 Salt—it's not just for margaritas any more.
 Bartenders have long understood that a few drops of bitters go a long way toward 'rounding out' the rough edges of a drink, and now they've figured out that a tiny amount of salt can create the same magic.
 Today, we look at some of the hows and whys as we explore how a few tiny grains can up the flavor of your favorite mixed drinks.

-We first wrote about the trend toward salt-enhanced drinks here on Serious Eats over a year ago.
-Tracing the roots a bit further back, we know that the cult-classic cocktail book Beta Cocktails featured a cocktail calling for nothing more than Campari and salt back in 2010.
+Tracing the roots, we know that the cult-classic cocktail book Beta Cocktails featured a cocktail calling for nothing more than Campari and salt back in 2010.

 Here's where the lineage goes purebred: Alton Brown taught American men everywhere how to make coffee with salt in 2009.
 And Alton may have been inspired by the father of food science himself—Harold McGee.